thephez/original-evolution-whitepaper/README.md

 Check the previous data hash maps to last data hash confirmed in a block for this
 Account
 Check the AccNonce is greater than the AccNonce in the previous transition
-Check if the Account fee­balance can afford the commit cost (balance ­ fees > 0) Add the fees (fee * numUpdates) to the coinbase (this is deducted from the user’s burn
+Check if the Account fee-balance can afford the commit cost (balance - fees > 0) Add the fees (fee * numUpdates) to the coinbase (this is deducted from the user’s burn
 tx by checking the blockchain)
 Check the datasize is valid for the total data size of Objects committed